 * Updated 1/5/15

-On January 5, 2015, the Adler School of Professional Psychology will officially become known as Adler University.
+As of January 5, 2015, the Adler School of Professional Psychology officially has become known as Adler University.

 Our Board of Trustees approved this change for our institution in November 2013.
 This historic decision was the outcome of more than a year of discussion, qualitative and quantitative research, and extensive input from more than 1,000 alumni, students, faculty, staff, and community partners, as well as prospective students and advisers.

-Why is the Adler School changing its name?
+Why did the Adler School changing its name?

 We embarked on this change understanding that our previous name, the Adler School of Professional Psychology, did not reflect the breadth and depth of our institutional, student and faculty work, nor our aspirations for the future.
 The term “school of professional psychology” requires a good deal of explanation for most people, including prospective students and community partners.

 Importantly, for the past several years, our name had excluded most of our students, faculty, and graduates, who represent counseling and our other academic programs outside professional psychology that also advance our mission.
 We determined a new name was necessary to address these concerns, and to more robustly support our vision as “the leading academic institution advancing socially responsible practice, healthy communities, and a more just society.”

-* When will the Adler School officially become Adler University?
+When did the Adler School officially become Adler University?

 Is this the first time Adler School has changed its name?